 }

-To set up an upload service by using ApsaraVideo VOD SDK to call API operations, you must implement the logic for the entire upload process.
-You need to obtain upload URLs and credentials from ApsaraVideo VOD, decode the Base64-encoded upload URLs and credentials, and then use OSS SDKs to upload media files.
-In this case, the operations are complex and prone to errors.
-We recommend that you use the upload SDK to set up an upload service.
-For more information about the complete upload logic, see Upload media files by calling the ApsaraVideo VOD API.
+To set up an upload service using the server-side API, you must implement the entire upload logic yourself.
+This includes retrieving upload URLs and credentials from ApsaraVideo VOD, Base64-decoding the credentials and URLs, and using the OSS SDK to upload media files.
+This method is complex and error-prone.
+We recommend that you use the upload SDK instead.
+For the complete upload logic, see Upload media files by calling the ApsaraVideo VOD API.